 Sustainable Business Models for Social Ventures

+In decades past, many non-profits have achieved only temporary success and limited scale due to dependence on grants and donations.
 A new breed of ventures has begun innovating revenue models to build greater capacity and sustain operations.
-These approaches leverage the power of markets and have discovered the sustainable power of partnering with their customers to meet their social needs.
-More details at
+These approaches leverage the power of markets to meet social needs.
+Whether they’re building a socially responsible brand of clothing, providing renewable energy solutions, or bringing banking to the poor, these organizations have discovered the sustainable power of partnering with their customers.

 Why you need to go beyond the numbers to view rural poverty